fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

           self.canvas.setMapTool(self.toolPan)

-You can put the above code to a file, e.g. :file:`mywnd.py` and try it out in Python console within QGIS.
-This code will put the currently selected layer into newly created canvas
+You can try the above code in the Python console editor.
+To invoke the canvas window, add also the following lines to instantiate the ``MyWnd``class.
+They will put the currently selected layer into the newly created canvas

 .. code-block:: python

   import mywnd
-  w = mywnd.MyWnd(qgis.utils.iface.activeLayer())
+  w = mywnd.MyWnd(iface.activeLayer())
   w.show()

-Just make sure that the :file:`mywnd.py` file is located within Python search path (``sys.path``).
-If it isn't, you can simply add it: ``sys.path.append( '/my/path')`` --- otherwise the import statement will fail, not finding the module.

 .. index:: Map canvas; Rubber bands, Map canvas; Vertex markers